-- 502. THEORY OF NUMBERS.
+502. Theory of Numbers.
 Theorems on divisibility.
 Theory of congruences.
 Quadratic residues and reciprocity law.
 Introduction to Diophantine equations.
-Binary quadratic forms.
-Prerequisite: Theory of Equations.
+Binary quadratic forms, Prerequisite: Theory of Equations.

-3 credits second semester. - 504.
-METRIC DIFFERENTIAL GEOMETRY.
+504. METRIC DIFFERENTIAL GEOMETRY.
 A course treating of the metric properties of a line and a surface in the neighborhood of a point.
 Attention is paid to analytic proofs of important theorems and great stress is put on problems.
-Prerequisite: Solid Analytic Geometry and Advanced Calculus.
+Prerequisite: Solid Analytic Geometry and Calculus III.